This Page Intentionally Left Blank

 While gathering research for my "How To Display an Atomic Bomb" series, I reviewed thousands of pages of formerly secret government documents.
 These heavily-redacted papers contained a different story I needed to tell.
 However, I couldn’t do so unless I changed my way of working as a photographer.
 So I did.

-These documents produced by dozens of agencies, across vast geographic distances, by thousands of people, across nearly a century, all have a particular look.
+These documents produced by dozens of agencies, across vast geographic distances, by tens of thousands of people, across nearly a century, all have a particular look.
 In making these documents secret, and then not, they’d accidentally created a beautiful visual language.
 It was while watching Steve McQueen's film "End Credits" that I first imagined these pages as gigantic pieces of art.
 With careful curation and judicious cropping these documents with their images, perforations, stamps, and handwriting — all decayed from countless reproduction could become art objects.
 Some had the simple existential urgency of On Kawara’s painting, others the perfect minimalism of a Franz Kline, others were shocking just for the simple phrases they contained.

 I’m also drawn to the humanity they contain.
 In the midst of this massive machine, we have inarguable evidence that this machine is comprised entirely of humans like us, each with their own particular hand-writing, name, and job.
 Each incapable of drawing a perfectly straight line, and each laboring to keep themselves, their coworkers, families, and country alive.